 As a result of my illness, I moved to live on my own in a flat in Birmingham, and gradually passed on my responsibilities.
 During this period I also wrote another book Tales of Freedom, which is based on stories from different Buddhist traditions.
 That was published in 2000, and since then I have produced several more books.

 The one responsibility that I have taken on in the last few years is to be a private preceptor.
 This involves helping people to join the Triratna Buddhist Order, witnessing their commitment to the Buddhist path at ordination, and keeping up contact with them once they are Order members.
 I recognize that, whilst I’ve done my share of organisational work for the Dharma, I’m much happier working directly with people.
 Being a private preceptor has been a joy – watching people stepping onto the Buddhist path and following it with increasing confidence.
 I’ve also gained some good friends.

 Over recent years I have made contact with some other teachers who have added further depth and richness to my Buddhist practice.
 Through contact with Dagyab Rinpoche and his sangha, I had the opportunity to receive more teaching on Chö (a meditative ritual that stems from the great Tibetan yogini Machig Labdrön) from Lodrö Rinpoche.
 In addition, through a series of unplanned circumstances i came into contact with Tibetan Mahamudra teachers: Lama Shenpen Hookham and her teacher Khenpo Tsultrim Gyamtso Rinpoche and, later, Lama Tilmann Lhundrup, under whose guidance I did a 3-year retreat in France from 2008-2011.

-In 2002 I moved to Cambridge, to live with my partner Vijayamala, who is also a member of the Order and meditation teacher, and in 2019 we moved to Herefordshire, near the Malvern Hills.
+In 2002 I moved to Cambridge, to live with my partner and now wife, Vijayamala, who is also a member of the Order and meditation teacher, and in 2019 we moved to Herefordshire, near the Malvern Hills.
 My life is taken up with writing, meditating, and leading retreats and courses on Buddhism and meditation.
 I feel very fortunate.
 I am living a life that is devoted to my deepest ideals, and I have excellent teachers, good friends, relatively good health, and a supportive living situation in a beautiful part of the country.